kitled/1i/doc/README.md

 You only have to care about your code in some `NAMESPACE` (in practice: proper folders under a root project name).
 `1i` will make all the possible `TARGET`s for you in one command.

+You would choose if the requestless URL `https://weather.1i.is/` defaults to `pip` or `apt` when both are available.

+### Subdomain schemes

+> Generally: shorter is better; and redundancy leads to shorter.

 The above `NAMESPACE` example is a bit too simplistic: in practice, we would prefer a two-part subdomain in the form

 ```